 Per the Georgia Department of Transportation (GDOT), Georgia has more than 4,600 miles of active rail lines.
 The state’s busy hub for railroad activity links traveling trains to the Mid-Atlantic, Midwest, and Northeast regions.
 The state has 28 freight railroads and four Amtrak routes, GDOT reports.

-With all the train traffic the state sees, collisions and fatalities at railroad crossings happen frequently.
-According to data from the Federal Railroad Administration (FRA), 245 highway-rail accidents occurred in Georgia in one recent year.
+With all the state’s train traffic, collisions and fatalities at railroad crossings happen frequently.
+According to data from the Federal Railroad Administration, 245 highway-rail accidents occurred in Georgia in one recent year.
 Of those, 113 crashes occurred when a train struck a highway user.
 In the remaining 132 accidents, a highway user struck a train.
 Collectively, 16 people died and 63 suffered injuries.
-In the Fulton County area, 25 crashes (from both categories) occurred in 2021.
+In the Fulton County area, 25 crashes that fall under these categories occurred in 2021.

 What Can Complicate an Atlanta Train Accident Case?

-Insurance company representatives may try any number of tactics.
+Insurance company representatives may try any number of tactics to avoid paying victims fairly.
 They may ignore your demands for justice or trick you into giving an incriminating statement that they can use later to blame you for the accident.
 Additionally, they might offer you a meager settlement far less than what your claim is worth.